Statewide Junior ACT Information

 - Can an eligible student register for the ACT with writing as part of this initiative?
 No, students who need to take the writing portion of the ACT should register for a national ACT testing date.
 Information on ACT national testing can be found here.

 - How will student scores be reported?
 Students will receive a physical score report from ACT, Inc. three to eight weeks after testing.
+Student scores will also be loaded into the Students' MyACT Account.
+ACT will notify the student when scores are available.

 - What if a qualifying student wants to retake the ACT but is absent on the date that we offer the test?
 Students who miss the test date at their school will need to retake the exam on a national test date at their own expense or by using an ACT fee waiver.
 Students who meet the requirements to be considered economically disadvantaged are eligible for up to two fee waivers from ACT, Inc. These fee waivers can be used to register for the ACT on any national test date.
 The department will no longer offer districts or students vouchers to test on national test dates.